evgenyneu/evgenii.com/blog/_posts/2015-03-29-testing-activity-in-android-studio-tutorial-part-1.md

 Click the configuration dropdown menu located next to the run button on the toolbar.
 You will see **app** and **Test in `com.myapp..** configurations there.
 This is how we can switch between running the app and tests.

+Click **Save 'Tests 'com.mycompany.Greeter'' Configuration** item from the menu to save the test configuration that you just created.

 ![Switch between app and test configurations](/image/blog/2015-03-27-testing-ui-in-android-studio/0220_switch_between_app_and_tests_in_android_studio.png)

 ### Test configuration (under the hood)